openhwgroup/cva5/examples/zedboard/README.md

 Connect the **m_axi** output from Taiga to the AXI Interconnect's S00_AXI input.

 Connect the **M00_AXI** output from the AXI Interconnect to the UART's S_AXI input.

-### Autogenerate the HDL Wrapper for this Block Design:
-Under Sources, right click on the design_1.bd file, and select generate HDL Wrapper and let Vivado auto-generate one.

-Set the newly generated as the Top file which is one of the options if you right click on the HDL Wrapper.

 ### Sythesize Design:
 From the Flow Navigator, run Generate Bitstream.